abbes99benkirane/Foxynsta_bruteforce/README.md

 The extensive text you see typically indicates a captcha-related challenge.
 On the other hand, other messages pertain to the waiting period during the verification process.
 If you come across 'authenticated: false,' it suggests an unsuccessful password attempt.

+# 📢 Warning
+**This tool is exclusively intended for educational purposes.
+We want to emphasize that if you employ this tool for any other objectives beyond education, we disclaim any responsibility for such actions.
+The Phone Number Information tool cannot be held accountable for misuse or any illegal activities.
+We strongly advise that you restrict its usage to penetration testing or educational endeavors.
+Remember, hacking itself is not a criminal act.
+We welcome pull requests with open arms, fostering a collaborative environment.**

+# I'm Not A Hacker I'm A Cyber Security Professional